Tommy (The Who album): Release and reception

-After delays surrounding the cover artwork, Tommy was released on 17 May 1969 in the US by Decca and 23 May in the UK by Track Records.
+After delays surrounding the cover artwork, Tommy was released on 19 May 1969 in the US by Decca and 23 May in the UK by Track Records.
 The original double album was configured with sides 1 and 4 on one disc, and sides 2 and 3 on the other, to accommodate record changers.

 The album was commercially successful, reaching No. 2 in the UK album charts.
 It peaked at No. 7 in the US in 1969, but in 1970 it re-entered the charts, at which time it went on to peak at No. 4.
-It sold 200,000 copies in the first two weeks in the US alone, and was awarded a gold record for sales of 500,000 on 18 August.
+It sold 200,000 copies in the first two weeks in the US alone and was awarded a gold record for sales of 500,000 on 18 August.
 "Pinball Wizard", "I'm Free" and "See Me, Feel Me" were released as singles and received airplay on the radio.
 "Pinball Wizard" reached the top 20 in the US and the top five in the UK.
 "See Me, Feel Me" reached the top 20 in the US and "I'm Free" reached the top 40.
-An EP of selections from the album was planned to be released in the UK in November 1970, but was withdrawn.
-As of 2012, Tommy has sold 20 million copies worldwide.
+An EP of selections from the album was planned to be released in the UK in November 1970 but was withdrawn.

 When it was released, critics were split between those who thought the album was a masterpiece, the beginnings of a new genre, and those that felt it was exploitative.
 The album had a hostile reception with the BBC and certain US radio stations, with Tony Blackburn describing "Pinball Wizard" as "distasteful".
 Nevertheless, BBC Radio 1 received an advance copy of the album at the start of May and gave the material its first airplay on Pete Drummond's show on 3 May.
 Townshend promoted the album's release with interviews in which he attempted to explain the plotline.
 Unfortunately, because it fundamentally dealt with the abstract concept of Meher Baba's spiritual precepts, the interviews often gave confusing and contradictory details.